kirstanbrodie/jspsych-attn-check/README.md

 # jspsych-attn-check
-Display an image and a text box, then compare text box response to a string of your choice and get the Levenshtein distance between the two; specify a threshold of percentage correct required for approval
+Display an image and a text box, then compare text box response to a string of your choice and get the Levenshtein distance between the two; specify a threshold of percentage correct required for approval.
+Can be used like any other jsPsych plugin.
+See [a relative link](test_attn_check.html) for sample implementation.

 |Parameter|Type|Default Value|Description|
 |---|---|---|---|